-Leaving a gift to the Auckland War Memorial Museum in your will, no matter what size, is a wonderful way to show your support.
+Leaving a gift to the Auckland War Memorial Museum in your will is a wonderful way to show your support.
 Your gift to the Museum can be made generally or to a specific area of interest:

 • Auckland’s War Memorial

 • heritage building and collections

 The Māori dimension (He Korahi Māori) and Pacific dimension (Teu Le Vā) of the Museum are interwoven across all the areas of interest.